 Yeah.
 So, uh, so glad to be able to do this.
 Uh, I think that should be lots of fun.
 My So it's my quick background is I've just been entrepreneur my whole life.
 Uh, been starting businesses since Probably as far back as I was maybe 13 years old.
 Uh, but but really, you know, before this, I had another company that was in the online service space.
 It was called fluid wear and it was a company that we grew to just about 100 people and then sold it to surveymonkey.
 Um, so went through that process of, you know, boot shopping, getting a company to a point where, you know, it was, you know, revenue positive.
 We had over 10 million in annual sales and profitable and then going through that acquisition process.
 And so, um, the reason that that's relevant is because when going through that process, that's that's originally when we came up with the idea for our current company, uh, which is fellow and, you know, as we were growing that company, one of the things that we realized was that their software for every walk of life, um, and the one thing that still didn't exist before we start a fellow was software just for managers of teams and so, you know, didn't exist.
 We decided, created.
 And so that's kind of the origins of fellow today, obviously at fellow having a lot of fun, we just recently launched and, uh, starting to basically ramp up growth and users.

 Yeah, that's really cool.
 I think it makes a lot of sense.
 You know, we put out some data a couple weeks ago in this state of collaboration report and talked about how 57% of Gen. Z and around 50% of millennial generation's are working from home or remotely the majority of the time.
 Um, and obviously like startups, a lot of them build remotely big companies that are based in the Bay Area.
-You know, people don't want to fight traffic and things, and so you have to create tools like fellow and cloud app and others.
+You know, people don't want to fight traffic and things, and so you have to create tools like fellow and the cloudapp screen recorder, screenshot tool, and GIF maker and others.
 It's really trying connect visually and collaboratively digitally and makes a lot of sense.

 Yeah, Yeah.
 I mean, it's such an important thing.
 I feel like, you know, the more and more technology there is, um you know, to support the model, the more and more it starts to happen, like all those friction points, Like the little things that prevent you from being able to run distributed teams, all those all that friction starts to disappear.
 And, you know, I think you know, I can relate to this in a bunch of different ways.
 Even in the non remote standpoint.
 You know, one of the interesting things for us was, um you know, as you're growing the company on your first starting out like, everybody is in the same room, you can kind of, like, you know, turn your head and speak to the next person, you know, and, uh, that kind of works for a while.
 But then, you know, the team start to grow, and then all of a sudden maybe your two rows of seats and then three rows and four rows, And before you know it, you have a whole floor.
 Now there's some people who are on one side, and then there's people on the other side of the floor.
 Um, and before you know it, now you're on two floors and then three floors, and then you'll notice that the people are on the first floor.
 Don't talk to the people on the third floor, and then you get the second location, or like and then like us, you get acquired.
 And so now you have.
 You're part of this company that has offices in, like, seven or eight different locations and like a lot of people work from home and a lot of people in different offices.
 So, yes, there's this kind of work from homes, you know, concept.
 Yes, there's this kind of remote concept.
 But I just want to emphasize this.
 This the fact that companies now our understanding that they can have multiple locations, ends faster, like it's it's totally okay for you to be three people in one city and 10 people in another city, because technology actually allows for those sorts of things to happen.
 So this concept of remote applies to so much more than that.
 Maybe just the narrow framing of the word remote may seem to some people.